w-lfpup/wctk-js/docs/events.md

 ### Life cycle methods

-The `Events` controller can participate in web component lifecycle methods.

 In the example below, the `connected` property is not included.
 It has a fallback value of `false`.

-So the `Events` controller should be connected during the component's lifecycle methods:
+So the `Events` controller should be called on the component's `connect` and `disconnect` lifecycle methods:

 ```ts
 import { Events, Wc } from "wctk";